The Worship Song Compass

 Initial Importance: Primary

-Sound - Acceptable - Unsound
+Sound - Debatable - Unsound

 Are the lyrics theologically accurate?
 This flags clear doctrinal errors only (Acts 17:11, Titus 1:9).
-Songs aren't penalised for theological differences (such as a charismatic emphasis) unless they conflict with core biblical teaching.
+Songs aren't penalised for theological differences (such as a charismatic emphasis) unless they clearly conflict with core biblical teaching.

 I encourage diligence and discernment here, as there's no guarantee that I haven't missed some minor issues.
+And again, check for any lyrics that have been flagged.

 Singability